 Is it time to recover from over indulging during the holidays?
 While we nurture our bodies and begin the year with new diet and fitness regimes, it’s the perfect time to attend to our financial habits.
-Why not boost your savings in 2019 with the Frugal Challenge.
+Why not boost your savings by taking the Frugal Challenge.

 - First take a look at your last few everyday banking statements and look at how much you spent.